Be Part of the Journey

 - Once you have submitted the application form, you will be redirected to the “Kira Talent” platform for a video interview, where you will answer additional questions.

 - You will also need to pay the application fee: EUR 180.

 All elements of your application will be thoroughly reviewed by the admissions team.
-On a case-by-case basis, some candidates could be invited to attend an additional interview with an INSEAD alum or admissions representative in a city near you, or via Skype.
+If successful through the first pre-selection, candidates will be invited to attend an interview with an INSEAD alumni or admissions representative in a city near you, or via Skype.
 Once the interview is completed and the interview report has been returned, the application will be reviewed further and finally submitted to the Admissions Committee.